-I updated a quote for what it would *really* cost to get the look she wanted and she ended up spending quite a bit more.
+She told me to up the budget a few hundred dollars per table and I updated her quote for what it would *really* cost to get the look she wanted and she ended up spending quite a bit more.
+And happily.

 It didn’t bother her one bit.
 She was more than happy to pay for what she wanted.

 This gig was a big one for me and she was an ideal client.
-She was kind, had great taste and was more than willing to pay to get what she wanted.
+She was kind, yet particular.
+She had great taste and was more than willing to pay to get what she wanted (gardenias, peonies, sweet peas, lush floral table runners….you get the picture).
 She was creative, smart and no-nonsense.
-(She was my kinda gal.)
+(In short, she was my kinda gal.)

-So it became clear to me: If this client spent 50% more than her stated budget, then there must be other ideal clients out there who are willing to do the same.
-It’s up to me to give them the option to actually get what they want and not be confined by a preconceived notion of budget (either by the client or me!…You can’t wear your money shoes when presenting proposals to clients…Clients often wear a different shoe-size than you!).
+It’s up to me to give customers a proposal that reflects what they actually want; I cannot be confined by a preconceived notion of budget (whether that notion comes from the client or my own presumption!…You can’t wear your money shoes when presenting proposals to clients…Clients often wear a different shoe-size than you!).

 If you’re a skeptic, I understand.
 I was, too.